ArshlaanSid/EDA/README.md

-To create a comprehensive `README.md` for your GitHub repository containing the "Startup Funding Analysis" notebooks, here's a template tailored to that project.
-It includes details such as an overview, installation instructions, and how to use the notebooks.

----

 # Startup Funding Analysis

 This repository contains a comprehensive analysis of startup funding in various regions, covering key trends, insights, and predictions based on available datasets.
 The analysis is divided into multiple parts to provide a detailed examination of different aspects of startup funding.